Atuld02/June-Leetcode-Challenge/README.md

 # June-Leetcode-Challenge
-This repository will contain solutions to June Leetcode Challenges
+This repository will contain solutions to June Leetcode Challenges.